Different soils have different textures and properties that should be considered when growing different things in them.

 A Note On Soil Types, & What Ultimately Impacts How Things Grow

-Before we look at what grows well in clay soil, it’s important to note that all soils are slightly different in composition depending on the location (you might get a pure clay soil in one location, but in another you might get a mixed clay soil or a soil with different characteristics), there are different external factors acting upon each soil, and ultimately, there are many physical, chemical and biological factors that determine how well something grows in a particular spot or under particular conditions.
+Before we look at what grows well in clay soil, it’s important to note that all soils have a slightly different composition in each geographic location – you might get a pure clay soil in one location, but in another location you might get a clay soil mixed with another type of soil, and this can change it’s characteristics

 These guides provide some basic information on figuring out what might grow well in different soils, conditions and locations: